Inspiring Worship

 What are Shabbat services like?

 As a Progressive Synagogue, our services blend creativity and tradition, age old rituals, and innovative ideas.
 Expect a mix of Hebrew and English (our prayer books have transliteration for non-Hebrew speakers).
 We are an egalitarian congregation that loves traditional and contemporary melodies, so men and women sit and sing together.
-There is a children's corner with toys and books so families can enjoy services together.
 Tallitot (prayer shawls), siddurim (prayer books), chumashim (Hebrew Bibles), and kippot (head coverings) are all available in the synagogue’s foyer.

 Are all Shabbat services the same?